chaofengqing/chao_lab/content/resources/guidelines/index.md

 ### HK Research seminars
   - Attending research talks in universities and institutes based in Hong Kong is encouraged.

-  # - Weekly lab meetings:
-  #   - During the semester: in-person.
-  #   - During the winter & summer breaks: in-person and/or via zoom.
-  #   - No meetings during the public holidays or during the weekends.
-  # - Presentations to the lab:
-  #   - Twice per semester on average.
-  # - One-to-one meetings with Dr. Chao:
-  #   - Once a week on average for PhD students.
-  #   - Once every two weeks for Master students.
-  #     - If good progress is made, one can email Dr. Chao and request to meet after one week.
-  # - Attending research seminars in Hong Kong in-person is encouraged.

 ## How to exit the lab

   - All the students have the right to withdraw from the lab any time.